NAJLA25/Najla_GRIP_TSF/README.md

-# TSF #task1 GRIP : The Sparks Foundation
+#GRIP : The Sparks Foundation